In 2025, ChatGPT seems to be everywhere. You find it in the news, on your Twitter, in Quora groups, and in popular Reddit topics.

 Common options include Python (using tools like pandas), R, Excel, or programming spaces like MATLAB.

-Use the right functions or tools to open the CSV file.
+Use the right functions or tools to open the CSV file save.
 This usually means you need to give the file’s location and sometimes special details like separators or headers.

 Watch out for and fix usual issues like wrong separators, missing data, or encoding troubles.